ssorj/sjw/input/en/info.md

 ### For our friends

-The Hampton Inn in Littleton, NH is a 10-minute drive from our wedding venue.
+The Hampton Inn in Littleton is a 10-minute drive from our wedding venue.
 You will receive 10% off standard rooms (1 king bed or 2 queen beds).

 If booking online, use discount code 0560061264 (click special rates and enter under corporate accounts).

-If booking by phone, mention the Desbiens/Ross Wedding.
+If booking by phone, mention the Desbiens/Ross wedding.

-There are also several AirBnB and VRBO properties in the area.

-Hampton Inn
+#### Hampton Inn

 <p><a href="tel:+1 603-444-0025">603-444-0025</a></p>

 [580 Meadow St, Littleton, NH 03561](https://goo.gl/maps/CgWXhYPPpE5t2T6eA)

 [Website](https://www.hilton.com/en/hotels/ltnnhhx-hampton-littleton/)

+#### Other options

+There are also several AirBnB and VRBO properties in the area.

   </div>
   <div id="dining" style="display: none;">